catherineisonline/edgy/README.md

 [![GitHub stars](https://img.shields.io/github/stars/catherineisonline/edgy)](https://github.com/catherineisonline/edgy/stargazers)

 ## Introduction <a id="introduction"></a>
-Welcome to the Edgy Social Media Marketing Agency's website!
+Welcome to the Edgy Social Media Marketing Agency's full stack website!
 At Edgy, we're not just a business; we're your partners in navigating the dynamic landscape of Instagram marketing.
 Whether you're a budding influencer or a business looking to boost your brand's online visibility, we're here to help you stand out in the digital crowd.

 #### About Edgy:
 Edgy is a fictional social media marketing agency that specializes in Instagram growth strategies.
 Our team of passionate experts understands the ever-changing algorithms, trends, and techniques that define success on Instagram.
 With our tailored services and creative solutions, we're dedicated to helping you harness the power of this platform to its fullest potential.